 Your best option to try and get as close to blackout as you can, is to go for blackout vertical blinds with a wide slat and a large crossover, and a thick material like wood, pvc or vinyl.

 Vertical blind slats tend to have a larger crossover area than horizontal blinds do, so that makes them a slightly better prospect if you’re looking for a more effective blackout option.

-Lace or net louvre blinds are fantastic if your main concern is privacy.
+Lace, net or voile louvre blinds are fantastic if your main concern is privacy.
 These slats are very airy and don’t block out too much light, making them the ideal choice for windows that are at street level or rooms that are overlooked.